meta-llama/llama-stack-apps/README.md

 All of these components are now offered by a single Llama Stack Distribution.
 The [Llama Stack](https://github.com/meta-llama/llama-stack) defines and standardizes these components and many others that are needed to make building Generative AI applications smoother.
 Various implementations of these APIs are then assembled together via a **Llama Stack Distribution**.

-# Getting started with the Llama Stack Distributions
+## Getting started with the Llama Stack Apps

-To get started with Llama Stack Distributions, you'll need to:
+To get started with Llama Stack Apps, you'll need to:

 1. Install prerequisites
-2. Download the model checkpoints
-3. Build and start a Llama Stack server
+3. Start a Llama Stack server
 4. Connect your client agentic app to Llama Stack server

 Once started, you can then just point your agentic app to the URL for this server (e.g. `http://localhost:5000`).

-## 1. Install Prerequisites
+### 1. Install Prerequisites

 **Python Packages**